hemanth346/EIP4/Week4/README.md

 > Epoch **00034**: val_acc did not improve from 0.88600

+**Final :**
+- *Epoch 00050: val_acc improved from 0.89520 to 0.89680, saving model to /content/saved_models/cifar10_ResNet20v2_model.050.h5*

 ##### Observations
+Initially there are fluctuations but as we approach last epochs the fluctuations died off.
+We can reduce lr even before waiting till current epoch number i.e lr scheduler can be fine tuned

+There is still scope for model improvement using other regularization techniques.

 ##### Steps for next Network
+- Try with cutout/image augmentations
+- try adding dropouts
+- try with SGD

 > Not used SGD as it was discussed in today's class and I wouldn't have used it otherwise.
-I'm also focusing only on LR and not on image augmentation and cutoff.
+I'm also focusing only on LR and not on image augmentation/cut outs